2009 European Parliament election in Germany: Electoral system

 Active and passive right to vote in Germany were all those EU citizens who have reached the age of 18 years at the latest on election day and the German citizenship or have a residence in Germany.
 German citizens living in other EU countries, as well as EU foreigners living in Germany had to decide whether they wanted to vote in their home country or country of residence.
 EU foreigners who wanted to vote in Germany, had to leave this app previously in the electoral register.

 Opinion polls

 Of particular interest in the European elections was the performance of the conservative CSU.
 The party only stands for election in the state of Bavaria, instead of its nationwide "sister party", CDU, where it has traditionally been the dominating party, winning absolute majorities for decades.
 As the CSU's share of votes has to be above 5% on the national level to gain seats in the European Parliament, it must gain at least 35% of the Bavarian electorate to pass this threshold.
 While the CSU had still won 58% in the 2003 Bavaria state election, in the state elections in 2008, its share plummeted to only 43.4%, which was only about 6% on the national level.
 Despite these fears, in this European election, the CSU gained 7.2% on the national level.

 Results

+Results by state

+Results for each party by state.